publiccodenet/about/activities/documentation/writing-resources.md

 ```
 ````

-By using curly braces `{` and `}` you can clearly indicate where things need to be filled in whilst not clashing with markdown syntax.
+If you want to indicate where things need to be filled in you can use curly braces, `{` and `}`, to show where the content can be added.
+Curly braces are preferred over square brackets since they do not clash with markdown syntax and over normal brackets as they stand out more.

 ### Further reading section